 You’re Not Going to Believe the Trick I Learned While Trying to Increase My Site Traffic

-Increasing your site traffic is the most important thing you should be doing if you are serious about trying to make money from your website.
-With this in mind I tripped across two of the greatest tips about how to attract traffic to your web site.
+Increasing your site traffic is the most important thing you should do if you are serious about making money from your website.
+With this in mind, I tripped across two of the most excellent tips about attracting traffic to your website.

-The first major tip came from a great article in the New York Times Magazine written by Virginia Heffernan, A Sucker is Optimized Every Second, which talks about how we shouldn’t be trusting our guts any more, we should be trying in Big Data.
-In this very good article the following paragraph appeared, which changed my traffic shaping world after I read it.
+The first significant tip came from a great article in the New York Times Magazine written by Virginia Heffernan.
+A Sucker is Optimized Every Second talks about how we shouldn’t be trusting our guts anymore.
+We should be trying in Big Data.
+In this excellent article, the following paragraph appeared, which changed my traffic-shaping world after I read it.

-After writing this post, I must now feel that this entire post is an example of the type of SEO-whoring you need to do, to get your posts noticed, and thus have more folks come along and want to click on your adsense ads, or build traffic for your advertisers.
-For me, this is an experiment to see whether I can increase traffic to this site, by creating this horrendously over optimized post, we shall see.
+After writing this post, I feel that this entire post is an example of the type of SEO-whoring you need to do to get your posts noticed and thus have more folks come along and want to click on your AdSense ads or build traffic for your advertisers.
+This is an experiment to see whether I can increase traffic to this site by creating this horrendously over-optimized post.
+We shall see.